-- 13. All water or wastewaters treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Potable Water and Wastewaters Treatment Plants Operators Examining Board of the Commonwealth of Puerto Rico. - c.
-The results of the tests conducted shall be submitted to the Environmental Protection Agency (EPA) Region 2 Clean Water Division and EQB's Water Quality Area, within sixty (60) days of completion of each test.
-Based on the review of the test results, the Regional Administrator of EPA or the EQB can require additional toxicity tests, including chronic tests and toxicity/treatability studies, and may impose toxicity limitations. - 14.
-The solid waste (sludge, screenings and grit) generated due to the operation of the STS shall be: - a.
-Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
-A semiannual report shall be submitted to the Water Quality Area and the Land Pollution Control Area of EQB and EPA Region 2 Clean Water Division, notifying the method or methods used to dispose the solid waste generated in the facility.
-Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - b.
-Transported adequately in such way that access is not gained to any water body or soil.
-In the event of a spill of solid waste on land or into a water body, the permittee shall notify the Point Sources Permits Division of EQB's Water Quality Area in the following manners: - 1.
-By telephone communication within a term no longer than twenty-four (24) hours after the spill (787-767-8073). - 2.
-By letter, within a term no longer than five (5) days after the spill.
+m.
+All water or wastewater treatment facilities, whether publicly or privately owned, must be operated by a person licensed by the Potable Water and Wastewater Treatment Plants Operators Examining Board of the Commonwealth of Puerto Rico.

+- n.
+The solid waste (sludge, screenings and grit) generated due to the operation of the STS shall be: - Disposed in compliance with the applicable requirements established in the 40 CFR, Part 257.
+A semiannual report shall be submitted to the Water Quality Area and the Land Pollution Control Area of EQB and EPA's Region 2 Clean Water Division, notifying the method or methods used to dispose the solid waste generated in the facility.
+Also, copy of the approval or permit applicable to the disposal method used shall be submitted, if any. - 2) Transported adequately in such way that access is not gained to any water body or soil.
+In the event of a spill of solid waste on land or into a water body, the permittee shall notify the Point Sources Permits Division of EQB's Water Quality Area in the following manners: - a) By telephone communication within a term no longer than twenty-four (24) hours after the spill (787-767-8073). - b) By letter, within a term no longer than five (5) days after the spill.